Kwasi-1/11091069_DCIT205/README.md

   Creating, arranging, and displaying content on a webpage in an efficient manner.

 Through this project, I was able to build skills that are necessary in the web development profession and apply my academic knowledge in a practical setting.
-Feel free to make suggestions or comments regarding the codebase; I believe this website does a decent job of reflecting the Department of Computer Science.